 Stuart Chapman is a full-time mediator.
 He began mediating in 2008 and has been consistently recommended by the two leading (and other) legal directories since 2010.
-He can be appointed through IPOS (contact details to the right on this page) and he is also on the CEDR panel.
+He can be appointed through Independent Mediators (contact details to the right on this page).

 His background is in commercial dispute resolution